aaronbloomfield/ccc/hws/btcscript/index.md

 In this assignment you will be writing a series of Bitcoin scripts to enact transfers.
 You will be using a Bitcoin test network to do so.
 While regular Bitcoin uses the abbreviation BTC, we will use the abbreviation 'tBTC' for the Bitcoin on our test network.

 There are four separate Bitcoin scripts that you will need to write.
-You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/).
+You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the [Bitcoin Script](../../slides/bitcoin.html#/script) and [Cross-Chain Transactions](../../slides/bitcoin.html#/xchain) sections.
 You will also need to refer to the [Bitcoin Script page](https://en.bitcoin.it/wiki/Script).

+You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the discussion about the format for the blockchain.

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

-### Background

-You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the discussion about the format for the blockchain.

 ### Languages